Candidates

 • buttons

-• an LED grid making it a fantastic educational tool.
+• An LED grid makes it a fantastic educational tool.

 Additionally, CircuitPython, a variant of MicroPython, focuses on making coding more accessible for beginners, particularly with Adafruit hardware.
 MicroPython's open-source nature and community-driven enhancements further contribute to its adaptability across many devices.